csirmaz-lit/Primus-Vittason/book.md

 “Not to mention the fact that if only I exist, and I imagine the world, I also need to image an I-in-the-world, something that seems to be inside the world.
 But this is actually I, capable of imagining a whole world, including its representation in the new world, and so on.
 Even if one can cut through the infinite loop here, or show that some of the thinking here is faulty, this example shows how complicated a Solipsistic world view can become.

 “But Solipsism remains a valid model of the world.
 Nothing can ever happen that could force us to abandon this world view.
-The counterargument I mentioned simply says that things I cannot control behave just as if they existed objectively, so let’s just say that they do.
+The first counterargument I mentioned simply says that things I cannot control behave just as if they existed objectively, so let’s just say that they do.

 “Notice, however, that Solipsism could solve a lot of our problems.
 If only I exist, then by definition I am special and, in fact, Selected.
 It is not surprising that I become identified with my body, that I am Entrapped in this body, because there is no alternative.

 “We can note that technically, my body is also imagined or hallucinated by my brain, in which case we still don’t know why I am associated with that body and not another one.
 This is the same question as with objectively existing bodies, which shows that the two ways of thinking about the world are really equivalent.
-Maybe my brain specifically hallucinates a body for me, which fact is outside my control, and so is just as if it existed objectively.
+Maybe my brain specifically hallucinates a body for me, but this would be outside my control, and so my relationship with my body would be just as if it existed objectively.

 # * * *